We acknowledge and respect the traditional owners of this land, the Quandamooka people.

 Being out in nature helps to develop our sense of place and belonging, and we always leave the sites cleaner than we found it.
-Our awareness of connectedness, ecology and important environmental issues grows immensely through close encounters and deep experiences we have with the marine environment, along with our capacity to act responsibly as stewards and mentors of this land for future generations. 🐬 Please help us to develop our sustainable practices and multicultural approaches to learning on Quandamooka country.
+Our awareness of connectedness, ecology and important environmental issues grows immensely through close encounters and deep experiences we have with the marine environment; along with our capacity to act responsibly as stewards and mentors of this land for future generations. 🐬 Please help us to develop our sustainable practices and multicultural approaches to learning on Quandamooka country.

 Teerk Roo Ra

-Small boat sailing allows for many options of island camping – charter boats and tall ship voyages can also be arranged!
+Small boat sailing allows for island camping – while sleeping aboard charter boats or tall ship voyages can also be arranged!

 Wild and remote places such as Flinders reef, Lady Elliot and Musgrave Islands, The Percies and outer reefs offer exciting opportunities for skipper extension training, and for Duke of Edinburgh Award qualifying expeditions.